 Terri Lang, BA - Bio Sketch

-Terri Lang is a project coordinator for the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine and Health Sciences in Grand Forks.
+Terri Lang is a project coordinator for the Center for Rural Health at the University of North Dakota School of Medicine & Health Sciences (SMHS) in Grand Forks.

-Lang has been with the SMHS since 1980, and has a bachelor’s degree in business administration from Minot State University.
+Terri has been with the SMHS since 1980 and has a bachelor’s degree in business administration from Minot State University.

 Established in 1980, the CRH is one of the nation’s most experienced rural health organizations.
 It has developed a full complement of programs to assist researchers, educators, policymakers, healthcare providers, and most important, rural residents to address changing rural environments by identifying and researching rural health issues, analyzing health policy, strengthening local capabilities, developing community-based alternatives, and advocating for rural concerns.